Ahmed-Amin-Hassan-Ismail/DataStructureiOS/README.md

-# DataStructureiOS
+# Data Structure iOS using Swift Lang
  this repo is explaining Data structure and algorithms by using Swift Language

- # Stack
+ ## Stack

-### A stack is a LIFO, last-in first-out, data structure.
+### - A stack is a LIFO, last-in first-out, data structure.

-### Despite being so simple, the stack is a key data structure for many problems.
+### - Despite being so simple, the stack is a key data structure for many problems.

-### The only two essential operations for the stack are the push method for adding elements and the pop method for removing elements.
+### - The only two essential operations for the stack are the push method for adding elements and the pop method for removing elements.

 # ---------------------------------------------------------------------------------------------------------------------------------------